-E&E expenditures for the two quarters ended September 30, 2018 included fieldwork and property payments relating to the Company's option to earn a 100% interest in the Alacran Deposit.
+E&E expenditures for the quarter ended September 30, 2018 included fieldwork relating to the Company's option to earn a 100% interest in the Alacran Deposit.
 In the quarter ended December 31, 2018, E&E expenditures increased as the Company commenced a drilling campaign at the Perseverance Project in Arizona, which continued throughout the quarter ended March 31, 2019.
 While exploration at Perseverance concluded on March 31, 2019, drilling activity then began at Alacran until it was suspended due to security concerns during the quarter ended June 30, 2019.
-The significant increase in E&E for the quarter ended June 30, 2019 was due to a \$1.34 million (US\$1.00 million) option payment relating to the Company's option to earn a 100% interest in the Alacran Deposit, as well as technical consulting expenditures that were incurred while preparing the PEA, which also contributed to the increase of E&E in the quarter ended September 30, 2019.
-E&E increased in the quarter ended December 31, 2019, as the Company incurred E&E acquisition costs and prepared for its planned 2020 work program to accelerate development of the Alacran Deposit.
+The significant increase in E&E for the quarter ended June 30, 2019 was due to a \$1.34 million (US\$1.00 million) option payment relating to the Company's option to earn a 100% interest in the Alacran Deposit, as well as technical consulting expenditures that were incurred while preparing the PEA, which also contributed to the increase of E&E in the guarter ended September 30, 2019.
+E&E increased in the guarter ended December 31, 2019, as the Company incurred E&E acquisition costs and prepared for its planned 2020 work program to accelerate development of the Alacran Deposit.
 E&E increased in the quarter ended March 31, 2020 as the Company began the pre-feasibility studies required to secure the necessary Colombia mining approvals at San Matias.
+Those pre-feasibility studies continued throughout most of the first quarter of 2020, until the COVID-19 related lockdown began in late March.
+As a result, E&E direct, indirect and site G&A expenditures in the quarter ended June 30, 2020 decreased significantly compared to the prior quarter, as only desktop studies continued due to all employees and contractors working from home for the duration of the quarter.
+Overall, E&E expenditures increased significantly in the quarter ended June 30, 2020 due to the US\$13M of E&E acquisition relating to the Alacran Deposit.